 Meet the Constipation Team

-Our Primary Care nurses provide support to families and young people on constipation.
+Our Primary Care nurses provide support to families and young people who struggle with constipation.

 What do we do?

-Here at the Children and Young People's Health Partnership (CYPHP), our specialist children's constipation nurses work with a children's pharmacist and emotional wellbeing professionals to make sure we are looking after your child and family as best we can.
-Emotional and behavioural issues are understandably common in children and young people with long-term or chronic conditions – no CYP wants to be "ill" or "different" in a way they don't choose.
+Here at the Children & Young People's Health Partnership (CYPHP), our specialist children's constipation nurses work with emotional wellbeing professionals to make sure we are looking after your child and family as best we can.
+Emotional and behavioural issues are understandably common in children and young people with long-term or chronic conditions – no child or young person wants to be "ill" or "different" in a way they don't choose.
 At CYPHP we're here to help you and your family with all that concerns you and your child.

 We can see you at your home or at a nearby clinic, and we make sure other healthcare professionals, who are involved in your child's care, know what's going on.

 We have just started so cannot yet offer our service to children across all of Lambeth and Southwark, but please do speak to your doctor about us if you think you and your child could benefit from our service.

 What we offer you and the benefits of the service